ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/start/installation/setup-wizard.markdown

 You have successfully finished setting up a RavenDB server.

 To construct a cluster, unzip the downloaded RavenDB package to more machines (or local folders), as many as the number of nodes you want.
-In each node, start the RavenDB server and complete the setup wizard , with a different IP address.
+In each node, start the RavenDB server and complete the setup wizard, with a different IP address.

 Once all the servers are up and running, building the cluster is simple.
 Access the studio, go to Manage Server > Cluster, and add nodes to the cluster by their URL.